 Early, large weight loss is more common if:

-- You have a cesarean section or a complicated birth
+- You have a caesarean section or a complicated birth.

 What's the solution?